JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

-[Jlink](https://openjdk.java.net/jeps/282) will take care of bundling only the necessary Java Modules in the distributable package to minimize package size, but you must still configure the Gradle plugin to tell it which modules you need.
+[Jlink](https://openjdk.java.net/jeps/282) will take care of bundling only the necessary Java Modules in the distributable package to minimize package size, but you must still configure the Gradle plugin to tell it which modules you need (see the `Configuring included JDK modules` section).

 ## Basic usage